hlovatt/Concurrency-Utilities/README.md

 Note how the arguments to `ForEachProducer` and `ReduceSubscriber` mimic those to similarly named methods in Swifts `Sequence` protocol, how `Subscriber`'s `~~>` is evocative of the process that is occurring, and how `Future`'s `~~>?` looks natural and controls execution and error reporting.

-Typically you use the sequence like classes, `ForEachProducer`, `ReduceSubscriber`, etc., directly, however base classes are provided for simplifying writing your own Reactive Stream implementations: `IteratingPublisher` , `AccumulatingSubscriber`, etc.

 See `ReativeCollectionTests.swift` for examples.

+## Reactive Collection Base Classes
+Typically you use the sequence like classes, `ForEachProducer`, `ReduceSubscriber`, etc., from Reactive Collection, however base classes are provided for simplifying writing your own Reactive Stream implementations: `IteratingPublisher` , `BaseSubscriber`,  `AnyBaseSubscriber`,  `AccumulatingSubscriber`, `InlineProcessor`, etc.

 ## Copyright and License
 Copyright © 2017 Howard Lovatt.
 Creative Commons Attribution 4.0 International License.